WIOSymphony/WIOSym_InfoChannel/README.md

-# This is a Public repository for the WIOSymphony project
+# This is a Public repository for the WIO Symphony project
 Go to our Wiki to find main info: https://github.com/WIOSymphony/WIOSym_InfoChannel/wiki.
 See you there!